-3. Please outline the principal legislation and the regulators most relevant to the use of blockchain technologies in your jurisdiction.
-In particular, is there any blockchain-specific legislation or are there any blockchain-specific regulatory frameworks in your jurisdiction, either now or envisaged in the short or mid-term?
+4. Please outline the principal legislation and the regulators most relevant to the use of blockchain technologies in your jurisdiction.
+In particular, is there any blockchain-specific legislation or are there any blockchain-specific regulatory

 No blockchain-specific regulatory framework currently exists in Japan, nor is such regulatory framework anticipated in the near future.
 Accordingly, blockchain or related businesses and services will be regulated under existing laws or regulations, depending on the legal characteristic of the token minted on a blockchain or the substance of such services.